Frequently Asked Questions

 How do I purchase a commercial license?

 Contact us at office@lamco.io with your organization details and licensing requirements.
-We offer flexible licensing tiers from monthly subscriptions to perpetual licenses.
+We offer flexible licensing tiers from monthly to annual subscriptions.

 Configuration